 Nevertheless, despite these criticisms, the Stanford marshmallow experiment remains of interest, due to the notable influence it had on psychological research of self-control and on people’s perception of the topic.

-In the following article, you will see what research says on the importance of self-control, and learn how you can use a few simple techniques in order to strengthen your own self-control and willpower.
+As such, in the following article you will learn more about the Stanford marshmallow experiment and about related research on the importance of self-control, see the main criticisms of this study, and learn how you can use a few simple techniques in order to strengthen your own self-control when necessary.

-- A kid was taken into a room and allowed to pick a snack that they would like to eat, such as a marshmallow, a pretzel, or a cookie.
+- First, a child was taken into a room and allowed to pick a snack that they would like to eat, such as a marshmallow, a pretzel, or a cookie.

-- The kid was then told that the researcher has to leave the room for a few minutes, and that they can eat the snack during this time.
-However, they were also told that if they waited until the researcher came back before eating the snack, then they would get another snack of their choice, as a reward.
+- Then, the child was then told that the researcher has to leave the room for a few minutes, and that if they could wait until the researcher came back without eating the snack, then they would get another snack of their choice as a reward.

-Even though the experiment was simple, its results had striking implications, as it was able to predict participants’ long-term success in various ways.
-Specifically, kids who were able to wait longer before eating the snack were found to be:
+Even though the experiment was short and simple, the researchers found that the children’s performance on this test at an early age predicted their long-term success in various ways.
+Specifically, kids who were able to wait longer before eating the snack were:

-- More likely to be rated by their parents as academically and socially competent, verbally fluent, attentive, rational, and able to deal well with frustration and stress, when they were older.
+- More likely to be rated by their parents as academically and socially competent, verbally fluent, attentive, and rational, when they were older.